arcus/education_modules/r_basics_transform_data/r_basics_transform_data.md

 ## Create New Columns With `mutate()`

 `mutate()` is an extremely useful `dplyr` function, and you can use it to make new variables / columns.
+That's what we'll use it for here.
+You can also use `mutate()` to change existing columns (say, turn an entire column lowercase).

 Like all `dplyr` functions, `mutate()` takes a data frame as its first argument.
 After that, you tell it what to name the new column and what should be in it.
 This is done using **name-value expressions**.